 *NOTE: Several variations exist to Walt’s Wall; described later.

 A CLOSER LOOK

-Here’s a typical fired up group at the base of Walt’s Wall shown in PHOTO 1.
+Here’s a typical fired up group at the base of Walt’s Wall shown in photo on the right.
 Someone’s rapping from the first WW anchors at the big, flat ledge – down the Mantle Route (10), and someone can barely be seen standing at the second WW anchors above.
 But the shot is more than that – lots of detail can be seen.
 So PHOTO 2 is shown at 50% density with several routes overlayed on top.
 Check it out.
 The numbers correspond with the numbers in the text on this page – #10 is Mantle Route, #11 is the first pitch of Walt’s Wall Route, etc. Note the proximity of the Coke Bottle Left Routes with Walt’s Wall.